queerhaus/hometown/README.md

 8. To start it again next time, run this command and all dependencies are updated and containers rebuilt as needed.<br>
 `$ make up`

+9. Want to start over with a clean dev environment?
+Run this to stop all and delete databases.<br>
+`$ make clean`
+Then start from the top again with init and up.

 ## License